PA Boat Registration Cost, Renewal & PFBC Steps (2026)

 Exemptions

-• Persons born before January 1, 1982 (except for PWC operation)
+• Persons born before January 1, 1982 operating boats of 25 horsepower or less, except where PWC rules apply

 • U.S. Coast Guard licensed masters